toshirot/libra-auth/README.md

 Use a signature by EdDSA.
 In the figure below, User “ALICE” pays the ticket fee to Ticket Center “BOB” with Libra and is authenticated with the signature ticket.

-It is an authentication based on the Libra client key.
+It is authentication based on the Libra client-key.
 But the communication between Bob and Alice doesn't put a load on the Libra blockchain.
 And the processing speed is fast.

 <h2>What we are going to make</h2>